gordwest/cpsc559project/README.md

 # CPSC559 Project - Distributed File System
 TODOs
-- Add a way for replica servers to track which proxy is talking to them -> necessary to restart server when main proxy crashes (currently hardcoded in Fastforword() method).
 - Add a legitimate form of synchronization -> maybe lock file or logical timestamps??
 - Reverse list of document when restarting crashed server to match order of other servers (not critial)
 - Update the report document